Listed Buildings

 Expertise

-Since 1973 Room Outside has led the field in designing individually tailored orangeries and conservatories for listed buildings or properties in a conservation area throughout the UK.
-We completely understand the importance of tradition and all our glass buildings are designed and built to your own personal specification alongside a sensitivity towards the structure and features of the existing building.
-We are proud of the excellent working relationship we have built over the years with Local Authorities and Planning Offices, who have greatly assisted us in obtaining the best solution in the many delicate areas of planning approval for listed buildings or properties within a conservation area.
+Since 1973, Room Outside has been a leader in designing bespoke orangeries and conservatories for listed buildings and properties within conservation areas across the UK.
+We deeply value tradition, ensuring all our glass structures are crafted to your personal specifications while remaining sensitive to the unique features and character of the existing building.
+We are proud of the strong working relationships with have built with Local Authorities and Planning Offices, who have greatly assisted us in delivering the best solutions for these delicate projects

 Planning

 Listed Buildings or homes within an area of outstanding natural beauty require close attention to detail with regards to planning and Listed Building Consent.
 Although some Permitted Development Rights may apply for Listed Buildings and homes in an area of outstanding natural beauty, there will be more restrictions and you may still need to get planning permission for some aspects of the work.
 In almost all situations, you are likely to need Listed Building Consent to add a conservatory or orangery onto a listed building.
 Listed Building Consent is granted by your council.
 It is vital to consult with your Local Planning Authority to decide the best course of action.
 Remember that building a conservatory without permission onto a listed building is a criminal offence.
 Permission is also required to replace an existing structure.
-We are happy to guide you on getting the process started and refer you to experts who can help.
+We are happy to guide you on getting the process started and connect you with experts who can help achieve your desired outcome.

 Knowledge